 Yesterday I presented my paper, “Following Schenker’s Lead in Analysis of Stravinsky” (handout here).
 It was actually one of two papers in the conference about understanding Stravinsky’s neoclassicism using tools for tonal analysis–the other presenter, Sarah Iker, approached it from schema theory!
 I had great discussion with her afterward.

 As I expected the discussion after my paper was quite lively–maybe that’s why my paper was at the end of the conference!
-This post is probably mostly for myself: I want to reflect on the feedback I received so that, after taking a break from this paper, I can revise it and address some of these concerns.

 One piece of feedback I had, amazingly, never received before was that this was perhaps normalizing out some octatonicism, a well-established contributor to Stravinsky’s harmonic language.
 I hadn’t even noticed octatonicism in the excerpts I analyzed, truly, because one can also understand them as polytonal diatonic fragments, and that’s how I was experiencing them.
 I find this happens a lot: I hear things and think immediately “polytonal,” and others hear the same music and think, just as immediately, “octatonic.”
 At any rate, I’ll have to revise my paper to explicitly address and possibly theorize octatonicism a bit.

 Another expected comment was about over-normalizing Stravinsky more generally.
 My approach proceeded from writing a recomposition of Stravinsky’s work that normalizes it to fit within the norms of tonality (what is “tonality” anyway?
 Another issue that needs more theorizing…) so that Schenkerian theory could deal with it fully.
 Does this erase what makes Stravinsky Stravinsky?